Collards Manual

 of parsing and give that to GET-TYPE

-which determines what class BUILD
+which determines what class to BUILD

-make an instance of.
-NOTE: The collection and feed types are treated
+: The collection and feed types are treated

-specially since they generate multiple HTML files from a single input file.
+specially since they generate multiple HTML files from a single input file

 Consequently, user-defined content types can be created by defining: